danielgjackson/scrollcapture/README.md

 # Scroll Capture

+This is an assistive script designed to help a user to archive multiple screens from a website as pages in a PDF file.
+As distinct from a "scrolling screenshots", this script should work even if the page only loads images on demand or otherwise "recycles" images that have scrolled off the screen.

-This contains a script `scrollcapture.sh`, designed to be run on *macOS* that will, for a given count of iterations (default 5):
+The shell script `scrollcapture.sh` will, for a given count of iterations (default 5):

-* a random delay (default 4-8 seconds)
+* pause for a random delay (default 4-8 seconds)
-* a *Space* key press (this will scroll the browser down one page)
+* simulate a *Space* key press (this will scroll a browser down one page)
-* a capture of a specified screen region

-Each screen capture will be saved to a `.png` file.
+* take a screenshot image capture of the current window, saved to a `.png` file.
+* crop the screenshot image by a specified amount.

 Afterwards, the images will be collated as pages into a single `.pdf` file.